-- Sassy Black Mare: Sapphire Shores returns in full style, sounding much like a ponified Aretha Franklin.
+- Sassy Black Woman: Sapphire Shores returns in full style, sounding much like a ponified Aretha Franklin.

-- Schizo Tech: Sapphire Shores' security guard is wearing an earbud.
+- Schizo Tech: Sapphire Shores's security guard is wearing an earbud.

-- School Play: Written, directed and acted by Sweetie Belle.
+- School Play: Written/directed by Sweetie Belle and starring the Crusaders.
 Costuming, however, is Rarity's department.

 - At one point, Sweetie Belle rants at Rarity about her dresses in the same manner that Jan does about Marcia.